Actindo-AG/Documentation/BigCommerce/Overview/03_Particularities.md

 Images are handled as follows:
+- Import from *BigCommerce* to *Actindo*
+   - Per variant, you can import one image only
+- Export from *Actindo* to *BigCommerce*
-- The first image is automatically marked as thumbnail
+   - Even if you have defined several images per variant, the first image is automatically marked as thumbnail
    - Alt-text is used as description
    - Other image specific fields are not supported

 ## Variations:
 Channels Attributes to BigCommerce Attributes: